Common Cranberry Plant Nutrition Questions

-[See also the following pdf: Nitrogen for Bearing Cranberries in North America]
+See also: Nitrogen for Bearing Cranberries in North America (Oregon State University)

 - What is Nitrogen used for?
 Nitrogen in the ammonium form is used in the formation of amino acids.
 Amino acids are assembled in appropriate order to form proteins.
 Enzymes that mediate plant metabolism and regulate uptake and movement through membranes are proteins.
 Proteins as enzymes are essential for energy capture and sugar formation via photosynthesis.